Rufus B. von KleinSmid

-Rufus Bernhard von KleinSmid (1875 – July 9, 1964), also spelled Kleinsmidt, was the seventh president of the University of Arizona (1914–1921) and the fifth president of the University of Southern California (1921–1947).
+Rufus Bernhard von KleinSmid (1875 – July 9, 1964), also spelled Kleinsmidt, was an American academic administrator: he was the seventh president of the University of Arizona (1914–1921) and the fifth president of the University of Southern California (1921–1947).
+At both universities he was notable in accomplishing capital and academic programs.

 Life and career

+Von KleinSmid was born and grew up in Sandwich, Illinois.
+His family was of Dutch descent.
+He earned a BA and MA at Northwestern University, graduating in 1905.